ASeli/website-chorgestuehle-und-ihre-werkstaetten/src/de/02_programme.md

 13.20	Thomas Eißing (Universität Bamberg): *Science of Joining structures as knowledge reservoir for workshop practices?
 A methodological introduction*

-14.00	Anja Seliger (Cluster of Excellence Image Knowledge Gestaltung, Humboldt-University Berlin): *To get an idea – Visualization as a starting point in the manufacturing process*
+14.00	Anja Seliger (Exzellenzcluster Bild Wissen Gestaltung, Humboldt-Universität Berlin): *To get an idea – Visualization as a starting point in the manufacturing process*

 14.40			Break